 Jesus has the inside track on the what-if’s and then-what’s of Scripture.
-Want a window into relationships and remembering life from the other side of the grave?
+Want a window from the other side of the grave?
 Read Luke 16:19-31.
 There you’ll learn that each person is known by name and earthly history.
 There is a great chasm between those in torment and those in Abraham’s bosom.
-Not only does torment cause a sense of urgency for the living, it fails to remove the sin nature, evidenced by entitlement and a desire to use others as before.
+Eternal torment, though it creates a sense of urgency for the living, fails to remove the sin nature as evidenced by entitlement and a desire to use others.

 Matthew 12:41-42 gives another glimpse into the other side of the grave.
 Jesus said this:

 The men of Nineveh will rise up at the judgment with this generation and condemn it, for they repented at the preaching of Jonah, and behold, something greater than Jonah is here.
 The queen of the South will rise up at the judgment with this generation and condemn it, for she came from the ends of the earth to hear the wisdom of Solomon, and behold, something greater than Solomon is here.

 Did you catch it?
 Jesus will judge all (John 5:22).
 That is His right.
 His reward.
 His recompense.
 He gave His life to pay for our sin.
 He will sit on His throne and judge the nations.
 But there are others as well.
 The earth will vanish.
 The heavens flee (Revelation 20:11).
 In that moment, as He separates the sheep and the goats (Matthew 25:31), it appears those standing by will condemn the wicked.